The Diffeomorphism Group of the Solid Closed Torus and Hochschild Homology

 \section{Introduction and summary}

 The Hochschild complex of any associative algebra $A$ in a suitable (higher) symmetric monoidal category can be defined as the homotopy colimit of the simplicial object

 whose face maps use the product of $A$ while the degeneracy maps insert units.
+For an algebra in vector spaces, the homology groups of the chain complex corresponding to~\eqref{eqnHochschildobject} are the familiar Hochschild homology groups.
 The cyclic permutation of the tensor copies of $A$ in each degree induces a cyclic symmetry, i.e.\ an action of the topological group $\mathbb{S}^1$.
 The homotopy orbits of this action are known as \emph{cyclic homology}.
 The study of cyclic homology was initiated in the 1980s independently by Connes \cite{connes} and Tsygan \cite{tsygan}.
 Of course, instead of considering the Hochschild complex of an algebra, we can consider the Hochschild complex of a linear or a differential graded category.

 The fact that one encounters in almost all areas of mathematics \emph{structured} algebras naturally leads to the following question: \begin{itemize} \item[(Q)]\emph{What kind of additional structure does one need on an algebra such that the cyclic symmetry can be extended in a meaningful way, for example to an action of a much larger topological group?} \end{itemize} This is obviously an open-ended question to which certainly a lot of different answers can be given.
-For example, if $A$ comes equipped with an involution through anti algebra maps, then one finds an action of $\text{O}(2)=\mathbb{S}^1 \rtimes \mathbb{Z}_2$ on the Hochschild complex of $A$.
-In the semidirect product $\mathbb{S}^1 \rtimes \mathbb{Z}_2$, the group $\mathbb{Z}_2$ acts on $\mathbb{S}^1$ by reflection.
+For example, if $A$ comes equipped with an involution through anti algebra maps, then one finds an action of $\text{O}(2)=\mathbb{S}^1 \rtimes \Z_2$ on the Hochschild complex of $A$.
+In the semidirect product $\mathbb{S}^1 \rtimes \Z_2$, the cyclic group $\Z_2$ with two elements acts on $\mathbb{S}^1$ by reflection.
 This extends the theory of cyclic homology and leads to \emph{dihedral homology} as introduced by Loday~\cite{loday}.
 A very systematic approach to the Hochschild homology of structured algebras is given by Wahl and Westerland in \cite{wahlwesterland,wahl}.